Patent Representation Learning via Self-supervision: Experiments

-Our encoder is initialized from BERT-for-Patents~\cite{SrebrovicYonamine2020} and fine-tuned with a maximum input length of 512 tokens.
-We use AdamW with learning rate $1\times 10^{-5}$, cosine decay, and 10\% warm-up.
-The temperature $\tau$ in Eq.~\ref{eq:main_loss} is fixed at 0.05.
+Our encoder is initialized from BERT-for-Patents\footnote{\url{https://huggingface.co/anferico/bert-for-patents}} and fine-tuned with a maximum input length of 512 tokens.
+Contrastive training uses the final-layer \texttt{[CLS]} representation with an MLP projection head; the head is discarded at inference time, and evaluation embeddings are $\ell_2$-normalized before similarity computation.
+Models are trained for one epoch with batch size 512 on a single NVIDIA H100 GPU.
+We use AdamW with learning rate $1\times10^{-5}$, cosine decay, 10\% warm-up, fp16 mixed precision, and DeepSpeed Stage~1.

-\paragraph{Augmentation policies.} To assess how different kinds of variation affect patent contrastive representation learning, we compare a spectrum of augmentation policies—ranging from shallow perturbations to discourse- and metadata-informed views.
-Each policy is applied consistently when forming training pairs, so that differences in performance can be attributed to the nature of the augmentation itself.

-Concretely, we evaluate: (i) \textbf{Dropout} (SimCSE-style; $p{=}0.1$): stochastic feature noise; (ii) \textbf{Sentence shuffling}~\cite{yan2021consert}: surface reordering; (iii) \textbf{Random cropping}: structural variation via truncating a 10\% continuous span; (iv) \textbf{Paraphrasing}: semantic rewriting of TA with an open-source LLM (Qwen3-0.6B~\cite{qwen3technicalreport}); (v) \textbf{Section-based views} (ours): discourse-level variation by pairing Title+Abstract (TA) with another section from the same patent (e.g., claims, background, summary); (vi) \textbf{IPC-matched pairs}: cross-document positives using another patent that shares the \emph{exact} IPC subgroup list\footnote{The International Patent Classification (IPC) hierarchy contains roughly 650 \textbf{subclasses} (e.g., \texttt{A01B}) and more than 70\,000 finer-grained \textbf{subgroups} (e.g., \texttt{A01B 1/02}).
-Patents are typically annotated with multiple labels at each level (on average 1–3 subclasses and 10–15 subgroups).
-When two patents possess an identical \emph{subgroup list}, they usually disclose inventions from very similar technical domains.}.

-We include a diverse set of augmentations not as competing methods per se, but as controlled comparisons to test our hypothesis that only structural or semantic diversity—rather than surface perturbations—is effective in mitigating over-dispersion and improving downstream performance.

-\paragraph{Training setup.} Models are trained on a single NVIDIA H100 GPU with batch size 512 for one epoch.
-We adopt DeepSpeed Stage 1 for memory efficiency and fp16 mixed-precision to accelerate training.